argoproj-labs/argocd-operator/docs/usage/dex.md

 ```

 ## Uninstalling Dex

+!!! note
+    `DISABLE_DEX` environment variable is no longer supported in Argo CD operator v0.8.0 onwards.

 Dex can be uninstalled either by removing `.spec.sso` from the Argo CD CR, or switching to a different SSO provider.